 In 2008, NBA champion Paul Pierce was named Bostonian of the Year by The Boston Globe.

-On May 3, 2009, The Boston Globe's other three major unions agreed to concessions after The New York Times Company threatened to give the government 60 days' notice that it intended to close the paper.
+On May 3, 2009, The Boston Globe's other three major unions agreed to concessions after The New York Times Company threatened to close the paper.

-On May 5, 2009, The New York Times Company announced it had reached a tentative deal with the Boston Newspaper Guild, allowing it to get the concessions it demanded.
+Early on the morning of May 5, 2009, The New York Times Company announced it had reached a tentative deal with the Boston Newspaper Guild regarding cost concessions.

 In 2009, professor Elizabeth Warren was named Bostonian of the Year by The Boston Globe.

-As of 2010, The Boston Globe hosted 28 blogs covering a variety of topics, including Boston sports and local politics.
+As of 2010, The Boston Globe hosted 28 blogs covering various topics.

 In 2010, Republican politician Scott Brown was named Bostonian of the Year by The Boston Globe.